- The Ultimate Home Maintenance Checklist

 There are many small maintenance things a person can learn to do to prevent them from becoming serious financial drains later on.
 We encourage homeowners, especially new home buyers, to create a home maintenance checklist.

-Home Maintenance Checklist-
+The Ultimate Home Maintenance Checklist

 Some safety measures should be taken immediately after moving in and then according to a routine.

-2. Security alarms and Smoke Detectors
+What to Do: Check Security Alarms and Smoke Detectors

-Check and see if there are any electrical issues like faulty grounding or fluctuation.
+How to Do It: Check and see if there are any electrical issues like faulty grounding or fluctuation using a power quality analyzer or energy logger.
 If you have kids, make sure all the electrical outlets are childproof.

 Some maintenance tasks can help you save a lot of money in the long run.